jakobz5404/Gradescope-GCal-Integration/README.md

 ## Gradescope Google Calendar Integration

-All credit goes to https://github.com/tanjeffreyz for developing the web scraping service.
+All credit goes to @tanjeffreyz for developing the web scraping service.
 Because some online homework platforms such as Gradescope don't have an API for students (boo👎), web scraping is required to retrieve information about assignments. **HTTP requests** are used alongside **Beautiful Soup** to perform this web scraping, which is automatically executed multiple times a day using **GitHub Actions**.